 Music for working

 Mostly I use my Bose noise-cancelling headphones without listening to music at all (see my earlier post, how to concentrate on writing).
-Sometimes, however, music is essential to my work.
-I listen to different kinds of music depending on how I’m doing: wake up, get started, keep going, calm down, concentrate etc. Here is a list of my top ten but what works for you?
+Sometimes, however, music is essential to my working from home life.
+I listen to different kinds of music depending on how I'm doing: wake up, get started, keep going, calm down, concentrate etc. Here is a list of my top ten, but what works for you?

 • Jazz mix tape: what Alistair Cooke described as the aristocracy of American Music: Earl Hines, Count Basie, Duke Ellington.
 Also Bennie Goodman (Sing, Sing, Sing, With a Swing especially).